 What Is Leak Detection and Repair and Why Is It Important?

-By In ESG, Homepage, News, Operational Excellence
+By In ESG, News, Operational Excellence

 Olympus Energy conducts leak detection and repair, commonly referred to as LDAR, on its production facilities, meter stations, and valve yards by utilizing both Unmanned Aerial Vehicles (UAVs) with ground-based optical gas imaging (OGI) and ground surveys.
 OGI is an innovative thermal imaging technology that is completed by using handheld cameras and drones to survey each site.
 This monitoring is part of a federally and state regulated program used to identify and repair leaking equipment that might contribute to emissions.